Dari0o/Face-Recognition/README.md

 Programm can be closed by pressing "q"

 I use it on my raspberry pi 4 with 2 gb ram and it works great.
-I also use a camera modell wich can change between normal recording and infrared.
+I also use a camera modell (5 megapixel 1080p) wich can change between normal recording and infrared.